Complete Financial Questionnaire

 Unfortunately, none of the insurers can offer cover if you have had an Implantable Cardioverter Defibrillator (ICD) or pacemaker fitted, regardless of your age.

-2. What if the Cardiomyopathy was Recently Diagnosed?
+2. What If The Cardiomyopathy Was Recently Diagnosed?

 If you are over 40, the insurer will wait three years after you have been diagnosed before they will consider cover.

-First things first, contact a specialist life insurance broker who knows what he’s doing and can steer you in the right direction.
-Do not apply through your bank; do not apply directly to an insurance company as they are likely to decline.
+First things first, contact a specialist life insurance broker who knows what they’re doing and can steer you in the right direction.

-You’ll have to fess up about the previous decline in all subsequent applications.
 Underwriters are already uber-cautious regarding cardiomyopathy, so it’s best to apply with a clean slate.

 If you’d like me to help, please complete this questionnaire.